MythicalCuddles/Introduction-to-Java-Programming-10th-Edition/README.md

 **AdditionQuiz.java** - Generates two numbers and asks for the answer.
 If the answer is correct, true is returned, otherwise false is returned.

+**ChineseZodiac.java** - Program to find out the Chinese Zodiac sign for a given year.

 **ComputeAndInterpretBMI.java** - Works out the BMI from the entered height and weight.

 **ComputeArea.java** - Computes the area using Pi.